SaaammmyyyS/cloud-sentry/README.md

 * **Modular React Design:** Decoupled components with memoized AI-JSON parsing for peak performance.
 * **Cyberpunk Aesthetics:** Custom Tailwind animations, scanline overlays, and neon-themed state management.
 * **Fault Tolerance:** Structured logging via AWS CloudWatch and robust error handling for AI API timeouts.

+---

+> [!IMPORTANT]
+> **Note on Data Latency:**
+> To optimize AWS costs, the **Attack Simulator** is scheduled to run at specific intervals rather than constantly.
+Upon first loading the dashboard, it may take **up to 60 seconds** for the first threat to appear.
+This delay is due to Lambda **"Cold Starts"** and the warm-up time required for the event-driven pipeline.
+Once the initial trigger occurs, data will flow in real-time via WebSockets.